 6. Read widely.
 Read great writers, not poor ones.
 Read nonfiction as well as fiction.
 If you write nonfiction, read fiction as well as nonfiction.

 7. Every story should have a distinct, narrative voice which fits that particular story.
 But the narrative voice is not your voice.
 The narrative voice is related to genre and style.
 Your voice is who you are: unique, full of contradictions, full of life.
-It is your voice that creates a following.
-(See Stephen King’s and Meg Rosoff’s articles on the writer’s voice,)
+It is your voice that creates a following and draws readers in.
+The narrative voice is what keeps readers turning the page.
+(See Stephen King’s and Meg Rosoff’s articles below on the writer’s voice,)